Tsakhur people: Geography

 Tsakhurs live in Azerbaijan's Zaqatala region, where they make up 14% of the population, and in Gakh, where they constitute less than 2%.
 In Dagestan, they live in the mountainous parts of the Rutulsky district.
 According to Wolfgang Schulze, there are 9 villages in Azerbaijan, where Tsakhurs make up the majority of the population, all of them in Zaqatala.
 13 more villages in Zaqatala and Gakh have a significant Tsakhur minority.

 Culture

-The main traditional occupation of the Tsakhurs include raising sheep, which is the most important part of their economy.
+The main traditional job for Tsakhurs is herding sheep, the most important part of their economy.
 However, Tsakhurs are also known for their skills as stonemasons, tailors, carpenters, and makers of handicrafts (which includes carpet-weaving and knitting).

 Language

 Most Tsakhurs speak the Tsakhur language as their native language.
 The rate of bilingualism in Tsakhur and Azeri is high.
 Other languages popular among Tsakhurs include Russian and Lezgian.